Terms and conditions of purchase and reservation of products.

 - If you have bought a ticket that you have sent to someone else, this ticket must be used within three months of the purchasing date.
 After this, the ticket will be invalid.

 Tickets that are sold online are electronic tickets.
 The tickets you buy online are placed on your Kolumbus card.
-The tickets are activated when the Kolumbus Card connects with a card reader/ticket validator that has been notified via the back-end system that you have purchased a new ticket.
+Tickets for the Kolumbus card can also be purchased from a The tickets are activated when the Kolumbus Card connects with a card reader/ticket validator that has been notified via the back-end system that you have purchased a new ticket.
 You must therefore have a Kolumbus Card to be able to purchase tickets online.

 All of Kolumbus' tickets, except the single ticket, are valid for the number of days you purchase the ticket for.
 The day your ticket expires, it expires at the same time as the moment of purchase x number of days earlier.